- Risk Factors

 Although medications can trigger tardive dyskinesia, the underlying reason or cause of tardive dyskinesia remains unknown.
 Scientists speculate that medication-induced changes to a specific region in the brain (dopamine-2 or D-2 receptors) may lead to the movements, but this theory has not been proven yet.

-What are the medications that cause tardive dyskinesia?
+What are drugs cause tardive dyskinesia?

 While antipsychotic medications -- including first- and second-generation antipsychotics -- metoclopramide, and antiemetics have been implicated in the onset of tardive dyskinesia, the underlying cause remains unclear.